JamesTang2001/super-duper-adventure/README.md

-# Skill Track: Machine Learning Fundamentals with Python
+# Skill Track:

-### 1 Supervised Learning with scikit-learn
+### 1 Machine Learning Fundamentals with Python
-Machine learning is the field that teaches machines and computers to learn from existing data to make predictions on new data: Will a tumor be benign or malignant?
-Which of your customers will take their business elsewhere?
-Is a particular email spam?
-In this course, you'll learn how to use Python to perform supervised learning, an essential component of machine learning.
-You'll learn how to build predictive models, tune their parameters, and determine how well they will perform with unseen data—all while using real world datasets.
-You'll be using scikit-learn, one of the most popular and user-friendly machine learning libraries for Python.
+Machine learning is changing the world and if you want to be a part of the ML revolution, this is a great place to start!
+In this track, you’ll learn the fundamental concepts in Machine Learning.

+### 2 Importing & Cleaning Data with Python
+Understanding how to prep your data is an essential skill for working in Python.
+It’s what you have to do before you can reveal the insights that matter.
+In this track, you’ll learn how to import your data from a variety of sources, including .csv, .xls, text files, and more.
+After learning how to import your data it’s time to prepare your data for analysis.
+You’ll work with real-world data such as restaurant reviews as you learn how to handle improper data types, deal with missing data, and perform record linkage.
+You’ll then learn how you can leverage the Tweepy package to access Twitter’s API to scrape the web for data.
+Start this track and gain the data prepping skills you need to clean your dirty data.